POE-Jack® in Canadian High-Rises: Fix Riser Congestion and Shrink Telecom Rooms

 The idea is simple: instead of 4× Cat6 to every workpoint or suite, you run one 23-AWG Cat6e home run to an Active POE-Jack® APOEJK2-WH at the edge, then give that location four powered Ethernet ports.
 That change alone can remove hundreds of cables from the riser in a typical Canadian tower and is usually the cleanest way to modernise riser cable management without redesigning the whole building.

-POE-Jack® fixes riser cabling congestion in Canadian towers by replacing four home-run drops per location with a single 23-AWG Cat6e uplink feeding an in-wall PoE switch.
-In practical terms, you replace “4 cables per desk” with “1 cable per zone” and use an in-wall PoE switch / PoE wall plate at the edge to fan out multiple powered Ethernet ports.
+In practical terms, you replace “4 cables per desk” with “1 cable per pod” and use an in-wall PoE switch / PoE wall plate like APOEJK2-WH at the edge to fan out multiple powered Ethernet ports.
+That change alone can cut riser cable counts by up to 75% on a typical Canadian office or condo stack.

 Who This Guide Is For